Jason-Hargrove/100-days-of-code-part-4/README.md

 ### Day 64: June 29, 2024

-# Day 64 of 100 Days of Code: Building UNESCO-Go-Seek with Django and Vue.js
+# Day 64 of 100 Days of Code: Building App with Django and Vue

 ## Today's Progress